vladikoff/chromeos-apk/archon.md

 ## Instructions

-**Note: This can be unstable on operating systems other than Chrome OS.
-64-bit version of Chrome is required.**
+**Note: This can be unstable on operating systems other than Chrome OS.**

 **Warning: The custom runtime will replace the official runtime component.
 To go back to the official runtime you will need to uninstall the custom one and reinstall the official one.**